Remote Access¶

 !

-To access certain things, you need to be able to connect to the Aalto networks via VPN.
+To access certain things, you need to be able to connect to the Aalto networks.
+VPN is one way of doing that.
 This is easy and automatically set up on Aalto computers.

 Main Aalto instructions.
-This section has some quick reference info.
+Below is some quick reference info.

 Generic: OpenConnect/Cisco AnyConnect protocols.